Who are we?

 The Ulysses Club is a social club for motorcyclists over the age of 40 years.
 We are proud of being the largest social club in Australia.

-Membership of the Club is open to any person who holds a current motorcycle licence.* We also welcome applications for membership from the spouse or regular partner (also aged 40 years and over) of a member.
+Membership of the Club is open to any person who holds a current motorcycle licence.* We also welcome applications for membership from the spouse or regular partner who might not hold a motorcycle licence (also aged 40 years and over) of a member.

 There is only one kind of membership, full individual membership.
 However, riders with a Learners Permit will be accepted although conditions apply.
 We do welcome all types of bikes, in fact Trike Riders from a State that allows a Trike to be ridden on a car license, are also welcome to apply for membership.
 We also have club plate schemes in most states, for those historic bikes that so many members treasure.